guycipher/k4/README.md

 ### Compression
 Compression is optional and can be enabled or disabled when opening the K4 instance.
 Memtable keys and their values are not compressed.
 What is compressed is WAL entries and SSTable pages.
+Compression could save disk space and reduce disk I/O but it could also increase CPU usage and slow down read and write operations.

 ### API
 ```go